skip navigation links

 Individuals with cognitive and/or behavioral disabilities often need help preventing behaviors which challenge their safety living at home.
 If you are caring for someone with this type of disability--such as a child with autism or an adult with Alzheimer's--this MassMATCH page was created to let you know about the growing range of assistive technology (AT) products that exists to help you.

-FCTD offers a wealth of information in English and Spanish on assistive technology.
-There are fact sheets, newsletters, family information guides, lists of resources and organizations, as well as hundreds of reviews.
+Formerly the Family Center on Technology and Disability, the CTD offers a wealth of information in English and Spanish on assistive technology.
+There are fact sheets, newsletters, family information guides as well as free webinars and online courses.

 • Family Guide to Assistive Technology